-We are licensed professionals, healers, and experienced nature guides who have a deep grounding in eastern and western spritual traditions, earth based ritual and ceremony, meditation, and life transitions counseling.
+We are licensed professionals, healers, and experienced nature guides with over 30 yeears of experience who have a deep grounding in eastern and western spritual traditions, earth based ritual and ceremony, meditation, and life transitions counseling.

 We bring humor, stories, music, spiritual and psychological depth, and creativity to our Vision Quest work.
 We know how to hold space in a nonjudgmental, encouraging manner and honor people from all backgrounds, beliefs, and cultures.

 We are not Native Americans and do not pretend to be.
 We have learned a great deal from our Native American friends and teachers as well as many other teachers.
 Our work draws upon many wisdom traditions and helps people find their own truth without having to adopt a cultural belief system that is not part of who they are.
 Those who quest with us hear the voice of their own culture, their own ancestors.

 3. Is strenuous hiking involved?

 The furthest we walk into basecamp is 1 mile (Joshua Tree).
 Our site in the White Mountains allows us to drive right to basecamp.
 We have had people with bad backs and 70 year-olds join us.
 The distance that you walk to find your solo spot is up to you.

 4. Does one need to be an experienced camper or backpacker?

 No. We have had people join us with no camping experience.
 We will teach you everything you need to know about being out in the wilderness, including what you need to bring.